HalfTau/BellevueMasters/notes/DSC500/week2_notes.md

--studies done with big data could not have been done with small surveys
+- studies done with big data could not have been done with small surveys
-	-millions of data points required
+	- millions of data points required
--doppleganger technique: finding people like the user and recommending based off of those others
+- doppleganger technique: finding people like the user and recommending based off of those others
-	-why aren't fields like medicine doing this? bad data recording
+	- why aren't fields like medicine doing this? bad data recording